/*

 AI vs IA

-AI v IA: Which Serves the Needs of Cyber Insurance Now?
+AI v IA: Serving Today’s Cyber Insurance Needs

-Artificial Intelligence (AI) has the potential to impact every industry, and numerous InsurTech startups want to solve industry problems with it.
+Artificial Intelligence (AI) has the potential to impact every industry, and numerous InsurTech startups intend to solve industry problems with it.
 These are ambitious goals that can be very effective with mature volumes of industry data.
+But how does AI serve today’s cyber insurance needs?
 AI applications are going through massive development efforts every day, and are built on numerous data sets.
 In each case, these initiatives are dependent upon the availability of that data, which can both enable and restrict its potential.

 Limitations of AI

 San Francisco-based Michael Chui at McKinsey Global Institute is an AI thought leader.
 According to Chui, Ai has “significant limitations that, at least for now, stand in the way.”
 Some are purely technical, concerning whether applications can truly explain the function of their algorithms, or the validity of outcomes and predictions made.
 Other limitations are more practical.
 Machine learning requires more than data programming, but the training of models leveraging enormous data sets.
-Whether the data is actually available is a fundamental question, but others come into play; is that data labeled, requiring enormous amounts of human labor?
-How will you collect all the data and train it to be acquired?
+Whether the data is actually available is a fundamental question.
+However, others come into play; is that data labeled, requiring enormous amounts of human labor?
+How can you collect this data and train it for ingestion?
 Is there any bias in the training set?
-Obviously, these issues represent a lot of work and evolution in front of us.
+These issues represent major work and evolution ahead.

 Solving Cybersecurity Insurance Issues

-Ultimately, the combination of the best of human processes and computed intelligence tools are what is needed in the marketplace.
-Where these two forces can presently meet is likely where the cyber insurance business can best focus its efforts.
-As we focus on those things, it’s useful to appreciate the present state of industry data availability;
+Serving today’s cyber insurance needs with AI is a balancing act.
+Today’s market needs a combination of the best of human processes and computed intelligence tools.
+Where these two forces meet is where the cyber insurance business can best focus its efforts.
+To focus on those it’s useful to evaluate present industry data availability;

 • Cybersecurity Incident Data (mature) Sizable volumes of cybersecurity breach data exist in accessible data sets.
 Costs of breach activities are becoming well understood.
 New threat emergence are well documented.
 The more insight that can be gleaned from scenarios, and observed industry-specific risks can be extremely useful to modern risk profiling.
 It’s use in underwriting is immeasurable.